The Tailor's Daughter

 I think of the work behind such things:

-the bobbin spinning beneath the surface,
+a bobbin spinning beneath the surface,

 unseen but essential,

-the feed dogs guiding the cloth forward
+feed dogs guiding the cloth forward

 even when the hands above hesitate.

-So much of fatherhood is like that—
+So much of parenthood is like that—

 quiet machinery beneath the moment,